gt-yordanos/pc-registration-system/README.md

 ## System Overview

-The PC Registration System is designed to:
+The **PC Registration System** is designed to:

 - Register students' PCs when they are brought into the university.
 - Generate a QR code for each registered PC.
 - Allow admins to scan the QR code when a PC is taken out of the university to ensure proper authorization.

-### User Roles:
+- Include two types of users:
   - **Super Admin**: Manages all students and admins via a web application.
   - **Admin**: Registers students' PCs and scans QR codes using a mobile app.

 ## Features